SEO TIPS for beginners

 1) Make sure your indexation settings are enabled

-a) Sign UP for google Search Console (GSC)
+- Sign UP for Google Search Console (GSC)

-Google Analytics the most popular traffic tracking tool out there.
+Google Analytics is the most popular traffic tracking tool out there.
 It also integrates neatly with GSC.

-5) On-page optimization using headings: Check how your theme handles H1, H2 tags
+5) On-page optimization using headings: Check how your theme handles H1 and H2 tags

-a) H1 – main, top-level heading – it’s what the page is about.
-It’s somewhat of a standard to only use one H1 tag on a single page.
-Google also recommended that in the past so don’t put multiple H1 tags
+- H1 – main, top-level heading – it’s what the page is about.
+Using only one H1 tag on a single page is somewhat standard.
+Google also recommended that in the past, so don’t put multiple H1 tabs

 6) Improve your site speed

-8) Yoast, The most popular WordPress on-page SEO plugin of them all, with more than 1 million active installs.
-It gives you all the basic settings you’d need, and also lets you in on some of the advanced stuff, should you want to experiment.
-We dare say that this is the one on-page seo tool that you cannot do without.
+8) Yoast is the most popular WordPress on-page SEO plugin, with over 1 million active installs.
+It gives you all the basic settings you’d need and lets you in on some of the advanced stuff, should you want to experiment.
+We dare say that this is the one on-page SEO tool you cannot do without.

 9) Social sharing plugin.

-10) Blog Post Ideas so Great They’ll Make You Wanna Slap Your Mama!
+10) Blog Post Ideas so Great They’ll Make You want to Slap Your Mama!
 The great thing is that you can use your primary and secondary keywords in the headlines.

-Most importantly, see which of your posts get the most organic traffic, and link to other sites you want to rank, from those posts.
-This is because this has the most link
+Most importantly, see which of your posts get the most organic traffic and link to other sites you want to rank from those posts.
+This is because this has the most connection.

-11) Use alt text for images In WordPress, you can set alt text very easily for every image you have on the blog: , A good practice is to use a short 2-5 word description of what’s in the picture, plus include a keyword whenever it makes sense.
+12) Use alt text for images.
+In WordPress, you can set alt text very quickly for every photo you have on the blog: a good practice is to use a short 2-5 word description of what’s in the picture, plus include a keyword whenever it makes sense.
 On to our final step in the on-page SEO checklist…